walkjivefly/explorer/README.md

     */2 * * * * cd /path/to/explorer && /usr/bin/nodejs scripts/sync.js market > /dev/null 2>&1
     */5 * * * * cd /path/to/explorer && /usr/bin/nodejs scripts/peers.js > /dev/null 2>&1

+### Install Forever to keep the javascript running

+If the terminal window running the explorer closes the explorer stops running.
+You can keep it running using Forever.
+Install it by

+    sudo npm install forever -g
+    sudo npm install forever-monitor

+Now, instead of npm start you can

+    forever start bin/cluster

+If you want to shut it down use

+    forever stop bin/cluster

 ### Wallet

-Iquidus Explorer is intended to be generic so it can be used with any wallet following the usual standards.
-The wallet must be running with atleast the following flags
+The wallet must be running with at least the following flags

     -daemon -txindex